CIS-3500/ideation/round4/team-07.md

 ## Description - TW

-[Provide a general description of your Chrome Extension idea in 2-3 sentences.
-Explain the main purpose and functionality of the extension.]

 Our Chrome Extension is a convenient currency converter that seamlessly integrates into your browsing experience.
 With real-time conversion rates and a user-friendly interface, it allows users to quickly and accurately convert currencies without leaving their current webpage.
 Whether you're shopping online, planning a trip, or conducting business transactions, our extension streamlines the currency conversion process, enhancing your browsing experience significantly.